 Fred knows that he must convert his policy before it expires and that there will be no medical underwriting.
 Fred assumes that he may not need as much life insurance at 60 so he plans to convert only half the face amount into a universal life policy that his insurer offers.
 So, at age 60, Fred will be able to purchase permanent cash value life insurance that will cover him for the rest of his life.

-Since not every company sends out “conversion warnings” to their clients, and insurance agents come and go, it makes sense for policyholders to contact their agent’s office to arrange for policy review every year or so.
-Life events happen to everyone and it’s not unusually for a policyholder to need more life insurance during their lifetime.
+Since not every company sends out “conversion warnings” to their clients, and insurance agents come and go, it makes sense for policyholders to contact their agent’s office to arrange for a policy review every year or so.
+Life events happen to everyone, and it’s not unusual for a policyholder to need more life insurance during their lifetime.

-The most important thing to remember is that not every term policy offers the conversion privilege and it doesn’t make sense to buy one unless it does.
-Term insurance can be a great solution for adults who are growing a family and accumulating debt, but sooner or later, everyone is going to need permanent life insurance to carry them through the rest of their life.
+The most important thing to remember is that not every term policy offers the conversion privilege, and it doesn’t make sense to buy one unless it does.
+Term insurance can be a great solution for adults who are growing a family and accumulating debt, but sooner or later, everyone is going to need permanent life insurance to carry them through the rest of their lives.

 Here are some additional articles about term insurance that we encourage you to review:

 It’s important for insurance shoppers to understand that term insurance is popular because it’s cheap.
 It’s cheap because it’s temporary, and the insurers rarely have to pay a claim.
 Smart term policyholders also know that conversion is a better option than renewing and that permanent coverage is your moment to act on the “lease with an option to buy.”